 As a consequence, the quitters' mind was controlled to focus more on chewing something than sucking the cigarettes.
-Also, Suri's research (2018) also inspired this current study in terms of coping mechanism use.
+Suri (2018) also inspired this current study in terms of coping mechanism use.
 Adaptive and maladaptive coping mechanisms were used to support this study.
-The former was reflected through performing particular activities and self-withdrawal from the smokers, while the latter was shown through purchasing cigarettes, chewing sweets, consuming snacks, and resmoking.
+The former was reflected through performing particular activities and self-withdrawal from the smokers, while the latter was shown through purchasing cigarettes, chewing sweets, consuming snacks, and re-smoking.